 Facing A Divorce?
 We Can Help You.

 If you are going through a divorce, you are probably losing sleep.
 At Rowe Law Offices, P.C., with offices in Wyomissing and Lancaster, we understand that the issues you are dealing with are serious.
 That’s why our experienced, compassionate legal team is only a phone call or email away.
-From our offices in Wyomissing and Lancaster, Pennsylvania, we serve Berks, Lancaster, York, Schuylkill and Montgomery counties and the Lehigh Valley.
+From our offices in Wyomissing and Lancaster, Pennsylvania, we serve Berks, Lancaster, York, Schuylkill and Lebanon counties and the Lehigh Valley.

 The decisions you make during your divorce can affect you for the rest of your life.
 Before you do anything that cannot easily be undone, contact one of our lawyers for a free initial consultation.
 To learn more about the divorce process, please see our infographic on the steps involved in a divorce.

 Our lawyers answer emails after hours and over the weekend.
 We also have a 24-hour answering service.
 Why?
 Because sometimes you can’t wait until morning for an answer.
 You may be in the middle of a dispute and need our guidance.
 We are happy to help you, in any way that we can, even if it’s not during normal business hours.

 Our lawyers focus their efforts on resolving disputes as efficiently and amicably as possible, while fully safeguarding your rights.
 We handle divorces for elders, military personnel and spouses and those in the baby boomer generation.
 Each family is different and has different needs and concerns.
 We can address them all.